in lurid production-still colour…

 Other cousins of the Morphoton brains appear in The Brain from Planet Arous (1957) and The Curious Doctor Humpp (1968).

-Stephen Thrower, moviesandmaniaMOVIES and MANIA provides an independent aggregated range of previews, opinions and reviews from a wide variety of credited sources, plus our own reviews, in one handy web location.
-We rely solely on the very minor income generated by affiliate links and internet ads to stay online and expand.
-Please support us by not blocking ads on our site.
-And if you haven't already, why not scroll back up to the top of this post and rate this movie by clicking a star?
+Stephen Thrower, moviesandmaniaMOVIES and MANIA provides an aggregated range of film reviews from a wide variety of credited sources, plus our own reviews and ratings, in one handy web location.
+We are a genuinely independent website and rely solely on the minor income generated by internet ads to stay online and expand.
+Please support us by not blocking ads.
+If you do block ads please consider making a small donation to our running costs instead.
+We'd really appreciate it.
 Thank you.
+As an Amazon Associate, the owner occasionally earns a small amount from qualifying linked purchases.